noahehall/theBookOfNoah/linux/docker/docker.md

   - keys
     - FROM image:tag
       - use this image as the starting point
+      - must be the first line in the dockerfile
+      -
     - MAINTAINER "super@dope.com"
       - maintainer name and email for the image
       - helps people know whom to contact if theres a problem with the image